 Minute 5: Standard Library Service Creation

 You’ll now want to create a StdLib service for your Slack App.
-We’ve built a
+Slack has provided a

 @slack/app source (template) for you to use to get a bot up and running with very little effort.
 In the